VietnameseCoffee/copters/README.md

 ## Background Overview

 The Copters is a little javascript game similar to the infamous Helicopter Game where the player flies a helicopter through the air trying to avoid walls and obstacles.

-This is a simple
+This is an infinite scroller where the objective is to survive as long as possible, where the score is based on the duration of survival.

+Users fly through the cave turning on the engine on and off constantly to fight the force of gravity to the ground while not trying to hit the ceiling.
+Everytime the engine is turned on

 ## Functions MVPs